kesewaAA/OutfitterApp/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   Depending on your python version, you may need to run
+   Depending on your python version, you may need to run pip3 instead:
    ```bash
    pip3 install -r requirements.txt
    ```
-   instead
 3. Start the backend server:
    ```bash
    python server.py
    ```
-   Depending on your python version, you may need to run
+   Depending on your python version, you may need to run python3 instead:
    ```bash
    python3 server.py
    ```

-## Both the backend and the frontend need to be running for the app to work properly!
+### Both the backend and the frontend need to be running for the app to work properly!